ctools/ctools/doc/source/users/reference_manual/ctfindvar.rst

 line since this file is also used to produce a help text for the terminal.

 The ctfindvar tool is used to search for source variability.
+The variability is computed by binning the arrival time of the photons and applying the on-off method to each bin, integrating the background over all the other bins.
+A Limit is set to include a bin in the background sample, i.e., its significance with respect to all the others bins has to be lower than 4.5 The significance of each bin is computed using Li&Ma eq.
+17.
+A limit on the background sample can also be included, taking only into account bins that have a number of counts which is higher than a threshold given by the user via the minoff parameter.

 The tool takes in input some observation files.
-It will make a cube with several maps, each one with a count number integrated over a time period defined by the tinterval parameter for each pixel.
+It will make a cube with several maps, each one with a count number integrated over a time period defined by the tinterval parameter for, each pixel.
 The tinterval parameter is the time scale over which the variability will be searched.